 Through a carefully choreographed movement of a light source to mimic the sun course inside the cylinder, light rays are refracted through seven specially-crafted acrylic freeform lenses, a light-shaping technology provided by Rayform SA, that form visible imagery and text on a curtain embedding a color-gradient.
 When an acrylic plate precisely faces its light source, the hidden information embedded in its surface structure becomes sharp and clear.
 But this is a furtive revelation, which gets distorted again and disappears by merging with the surrounding contrast lines.

 These high-contrast patterns, painted in light, symbolize the effects that light can have on human neurophysiology in the different phases of the day: morning, midday, evening and night.
-These light effects are evoked differently in each of the four phases through a combination of color, light images and words, all alluding to the multiple dimensions of circadian rhythmicity in the built environment and to how they impact the humans inhabiting it.
-A discrete soundtrack adds to the experience by helping visitors get into a quiet, meditating mindset while experiencing the gentle rhythmicity of a day through sound.
+These light effects are evoked differently in each of the four phases through a combination of color, light images and contrasts, all alluding to the multiple dimensions of circadian rhythmicity in the built environment and to how they impact the humans inhabiting it.
+A soundscape adds to the experience by helping visitors get into a quiet, meditating mindset while experiencing the gentle rhythmicity of an accelerated day.